1) My story begins the year after the Flood,

 After his head was severed from his neck.

-They served as a warning against using dark arts
+The chunks served as a warning against using dark arts

 To enslave the nations and men's souls to wreck.33

-137) Around to troublesome cities they were sent,
+137) Around to troublesome cities they were sent;

 Each got one of those rotting portions.